 Centralised maintenance – fixing a bug in the library benefits all dependent programs.

-Security risk: a compromised shared library can affect many applications.
+A compromised shared library can affect many applications (security risk).

-Static linking increases executable size, which may be undesirable for embedded systems.
+Static linking inflates executable size, which may be unsuitable for embedded systems.

 Assume each process needs 2 MB of library code.
 If 10 processes run simultaneously: